 We spend a lot of time in our bathrooms.
 Some days, it may be the only room in your home where you get a chance to sit down for a few minutes.
 It should be an enjoyable space.

-I’m going to take you through six steps to create a bathroom you’ll love.
+To get started, I’m going to take you through six steps to create a bathroom you’ll love.
 You might even love it so much that you’ll stick to your skin care routine and brush your teeth for the full two minutes.
 The possibilities are endless.
 We’ll cover:

 - Choosing Your Bathroom Style